-(16) All University staff may access up to 10 days paid leave per 12 month employment period ('special paid leave') if:

-- a. they are experiencing Family and Domestic Violence; and - b. they need to do something to deal with the impact of the Family and Domestic Violence; and - c. it is impractical to do that thing outside their work hours.

-(17) Examples of actions that may need to be taken by a staff member to deal with Family and Domestic Violence include arranging for their own safety or a close relative, accessing police services, relocation, attending counselling, and attending appointments with medical, financial or legal professionals.

-(18) Family and Domestic Violence leave is available to all staff in full at the start of each 12 month employment period.
-Family and Domestic Violence leave does not accumulate from year to year.

-(19) For casual or fixed term staff, the start of the staff member's employment is taken to be the start of the staff member's first employment with the University.

-(20) Staff can take Family and Domestic Violence leave as a single continuous 10 day period, separate periods of one or more days each or in any separate periods (including periods of less than one day) which are agreed with the University.
+- (14) All University staff (including casual staff) may access up to 10 days paid leave per calendar year if: - a. they are experiencing Family and Domestic Violence; and - b. they need to do something to deal with the impact of the Family and Domestic Violence; and - c. it is impractical to do that thing outside their work hours. - (15) Examples of actions that may need to be taken by a staff member to deal with Family and Domestic Violence include arranging for their own safety, accessing police services, relocation or arrangements related to organising safe housing or childcare or the safety of children, attending counselling or other health services, and attending appointments with medical, financial or legal professionals. - (16) Ten (10) days paid Family and Domestic Violence Leave is available to all staff from the first day they start work at the University.
+The entitlement renews every calendar year, beginning in January and does not accumulate from year to year if it isn't used.
+The entitlement to 10 days does not pro-rata for part-time or casual staff. - (17) For casual or fixed term staff, the start of the staff member's employment is taken to be the start of the staff member's first employment period with the University. - (18) Staff can take Family and Domestic Violence leave as a single continuous 10-day period, separate periods of one or more days each or in any separate blocks of time (including periods of less than one day) which are agreed with the University. - (19) Family and Domestic Violence Leave is paid at the full rate of pay for hours the staff member would have worked in the period they took the leave, including any loadings, allowances or other amounts they would have been paid if they had worked instead of taking leave.
+For the avoidance of doubt, part-time or casual staff are paid their full pay rate for the hours they were rostered to work in the period they took the leave.

-(21) Further paid leave will be considered by the University on an individual basis considering all the circumstances.

-(22) Staff are also entitled to any leave that is provided for victims of crime as prescribed by State or Territory laws.
+- (20) Further paid leave will be considered by the University on an individual basis considering all the circumstances. - (21) Staff are also entitled to any leave that is provided for victims of crime as prescribed by State or Territory laws.